treasure-data/digdag/README.md

 1. run `./gradlew setVersion -Pto=<version>` command.
 2. add `releases/release-<version>` line to [digdag-docs/src/releases.rst](digdag-docs/src/releases.rst) (setVersion should do this automatically but not implemented yet).
 3. write release notes to `releases/release-<version>.rst` file.
 It must include at least version (the first line) and release date (the last line).
 4. run `./gradlew clean cli check releaseCheck`.
+If the version ends with `-SNAPSHOT`, remove `releaseCheck` from the command.
 5. if it succeeded, run `./gradlew release`.

 If major version is incremented, update `version =` and `release =` at [digdag-docs/src/conf.py](digdag-docs/src/conf.py).